dboddie/inferno-os/os/picoplus2/README.md

-# Inferno for the Pimoroni Pico 2 Plus
+# Inferno for RP2350-based boards

 This directory contains a port of Inferno to the Pimoroni Pico 2 Plus.
 This is a development board using the RP2350 microcontroller that is also found on the